pivotal-cf/bookbinder/README.md

 `.ruby-version` is used by [rbenv](https://github.com/sstephenson/rbenv) to find the right ruby.
 We haven't tested bookinbder with RVM so we don't know if it will work, so we recommend rbenv unless you are feeling experimental.
 WARNING: If you install rbenv, you MUST uninstall RVM first (http://robots.thoughtbot.com/post/47273164981/using-rbenv-to-manage-rubies-and-gems).

+## Middleman Templating Helpers

+Bookbinder comes with a Middleman configuration that provides a handful of helpful functions (documented below), and should work for most Book Projects.
+To use a custom Middleman configuration instead, place a config.rb file in the `master_middleman` directory of the Book Project (this will overwrite Bookbinder's config.rb).

+Bookbinder provides two helper functions that can be called from within a .erb file in a doc repo, such as a layout file.

+`<%= quick_links %>` produces a table of contents based on in-page anchors.
+`<%= breadcrumbs %>` generates a series of breadcrumbs up to the site's top-level, based on the title of each page.

+Bookbinder also includes helper code to correctly find image, stylesheet, and javascript assets.
+When using `<% image_tag ...`, `<% stylesheet_link_tag ...`, or `<% javascript_include_tag ...` to include assets, Bookbinder will search the entire directory structure starting at the top-level until it finds an asset with the provided name.
+For example, when resolving `<% image_tag 'great_dane.png' %>` called from the page `dogs/big_dogs/index.html.md.erb`, Middleman will first look in `images/great_dane.png.` If that file does not exist, it will try `dogs/images/great_dane.png`, then `dogs/big_dogs/images/great_dang.png`.

 ## Bootstrapping with Bundler

 Bookbinder uses bundler and we recommend installing [rbenv](https://github.com/sstephenson/rbenv).